Falmer Stadium at night, home of Brighton & Hove Albion FC

 Search hotels in Brighton City Centre

-Most visitors stay in Brighton city centre and use the excellent train connection to Falmer.
-This provides access to Brighton's famous nightlife, beach, and attractions.
+Most visitors stay in Brighton city centre and use the excellent train connection to Falmer (every 5 minutes on matchdays, 8 minutes journey).
+This provides access to Brighton's famous nightlife, beach, and attractions, and means your hotel is just minutes from the station.

-Stylish boutique hotel in the heart of Brighton near the Lanes.
-Wine-themed decor, excellent restaurant, and perfect for exploring the city.
-Easy walk to Brighton station for matchday travel.
+Stylish boutique hotel in the heart of Brighton near the Lanes, occupying a converted set of Gothic Revival buildings.
+Wine-themed décor, an excellent French bistro, and the most reliably characterful matchday hotel in the city.
+Six-minute walk to Brighton station.

-Brighton's most famous hotel, the Victorian seafront landmark.
-Luxurious rooms, sea views, spa facilities.
+Brighton's most famous hotel, the Victorian seafront landmark that survived the 1984 IRA bombing of the Conservative Party conference.
+Luxurious rooms, sea views, spa, and the city's standout afternoon tea.
 A special-occasion option combining football with coastal grandeur.
+10-minute walk to the station.

 Artist Residence Brighton (Regency Square)

-Boutique hotel in a Regency townhouse with individual character.
-Quirky decor, excellent restaurant, sea views from some rooms.
+Boutique hotel in a Regency townhouse with hand-painted murals and individual character.
+Quirky décor, an excellent restaurant (The Set), and seafront views from some rooms.
+Particularly popular with weekenders combining the match with a Saturday-evening dinner.

 Near the Stadium